plainsheet/plainsheet/README.md

 ### `open(): void`

-Opens (shows) the bottom sheet, making it visible on the screen.
+Opens the bottom sheet, making it visible on the screen.

 ### `close(): void`

-Closes (hides) the bottom sheet, making it invisible on the screen.
+Closes the bottom sheet, making it invisible on the screen.

 ### `getIsMounted(): BottomSheetState["isMounted"]`